 Ministry must never be a solo endeavor.
 Even while at seminary, students who flourish do so because of a network of partners who encourage, support, and pray for their fruitfulness.
-Therefore, Westminster is introducing new resources—including training, dedicated staff —to help you build a network of partners committed to investing in your training.
-Building your network during seminary can provide crucial prayer and financial support, and help you transition more easily into ministry roles after graduation—many of which rely on support raising, and all of which depend on God’s people prayerfully supporting one another.
+Therefore, Westminster is introducing new resources—including trained, dedicated staff —to help you build a network of partners committed to investing in your training.
+Building your network during seminary can provide crucial prayer and financial support and help you transition more easily into ministry roles after graduation—many of which rely on support raising and all of which depend on God’s people prayerfully supporting one another.
 We are excited to come alongside you as you invite others to partner with you in God’s calling on your life.

 A support network equips you with: